MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>What is the difference between a class and an object or instance</summary>
 <br>

->The difference between a class and an object or instance is that a class is a blueprint for creating objects, while an object or instance is a specific occurrence of a class.
+>A class is a blueprint for creating objects, while an object is a specific instance of a class.
+A class defines the attributes and methods of an object, but it is not a concrete entity.
+An object, on the other hand, is a concrete entity that has a specific set of attributes and methods.
 </details>
 <details>
 <summary>What is an attribute</summary>
 <br>

->An attribute is a value that is associated with an object or a class.
-It can be a variable or a function that belongs to an object or a class.
+>An attribute is a piece of data that is associated with an object.
+It can be thought of as a property or a characteristic of an object.
+In OOP, attributes are typically stored as member variables within a class.
 </details>
 <details>
 <summary>What are and how to use public, protected and private attributes</summary>
 <br>

->Public, protected, and private attributes in Python are determined by the naming convention.
-Attributes that start with an underscore are considered private, while those with two underscores are considered protected.
-Attributes that don't have any underscores are public.
+>`Public attributes` can be accessed from anywhere.
+The `Protected attributes` can be accessed only within the class or by a subclass.
+They are denoted by a single underscore (`_`) before the attribute name.
+The `Private attributes` are intended for internal use and can only be accessed within the class.
+They are denoted by two underscores (`__`) before the attribute name.
 </details>
 <details>
 <summary>What is self</summary>
 <br>

->The self parameter in a method is a reference to the instance of the object that the method is called on.
+>The `self` parameter in a method is a reference to the instance of the object that the method is called on.
 It is used to access the attributes and methods of the class.
 </details>
 <details>
 <summary>What is a method</summary>